edonehoo/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/components/form/forms.md

 ### Forms on a page

 Left and top align a form within a page’s content area.
-A minimum of 24px padding should separate the form from neighboring elements.
+There should be at least a lg spacer of padding separating the form from neighboring elements.

 <div class="ws-docs-content-img">
 ![Example of a form on a page.](./img/form-page-spacing.svg)